enso-org/enso/CONTRIBUTING.md

 - [sbt](https://www.scala-sbt.org/) with version at least 1.3.0.
 - [GraalVM](https://www.graalvm.org/) with version at least that described in the [`build.sbt`](build.sbt) file configured as your default JVM.

-  [Jenv](http://www.jenv.be/) is a useful tool for managing multiple JVMs.
+Managing multiple JVM installations can be a pain, so some of the team use [Jenv](http://www.jenv.be/) is a useful tool for managing multiple JVMs.

 ### Getting the Sources
 Given you've probably been reading this document on GitHub, you might have an